 The items below are generally not considered favorable and adds to the risk layers of the mortgage loan applicant.

-- Mortgage loan applicants who do not have their own funds for the down payment and closing costs and no assets.
+- Borrowers without their own funds for the down payment and closing costs and no assets

-- Some mortgage lenders will automatically deny a mortgage loan applicant that shows a history of declining income because it shows instability and potential that the income will continue to decline years to come..
+- This shows instability and potential that the income will continue to decline years to come

 - Short credit history, not enough aged credit tradelines, and limited established credit.

-- Multiple jobs and gaps in employment in the past two years are considered risk factors for mortgage lenders because it does not show stability.
+- Multiple jobs and gaps in employment in the past two years are considered risk factors for lenders because it does not show stability

 - No verification of rent.